Skip to main content

 One type of new device helps the right and left sides of the heart pump in a synchronized fashion.
 It has improved outcomes for certain heart failure patients.
 Another is the newest left ventricular assist device for patients with advanced heart failure. —Dr. Varshney

-CHF is a serious heart condition.
-If you feel the symptoms of CHF such as trouble breathing while lying down or bending over, extreme tiredness, or bloating in your legs or abdomen, go to the emergency room.
+If you experience symptoms of CHF such as trouble breathing while lying down or bending over, shortness-of-breath with mild exercise or activities, extreme tiredness, or swelling in your legs or abdomen, you should seek immediate medical attention.

-If you have been diagnosed with CHF, you will need to be followed by a cardiologist (heart specialist).
-The first step is for your doctor to figure out the cause of your CHF and treat that.
+If you have been diagnosed with CHF, regular monitoring by a cardiologist (heart specialist) is crucial.
+The prior course of action would be for your doctor to establish the cause of your CHF and initiate appropriate treatment.

-Your cardiologist may send you to a CHF specialist—a cardiologist who only treats CHF—if you may need a left ventricular assist device (an implant that helps the heart to pump) or a heart transplant.
+Dependent on your case, your cardiologist may refer you to a CHF specialist—a cardiologist who solely focuses on CHF—if you may need a left ventricular assist device (an implant that aids the heart in pumping) or a heart transplant.

 Medication